Skip Connections Eliminate Singularities: Results

 \subsection{Plain networks are more degenerate than networks with skip connections}

 To investigate the relationship between degeneracy, training difficulty and skip connections in deep networks, we conducted several experiments with deep fully-connected networks.
-To measure degeneracy, we estimated the eigenvalue density of the Hessian during training for different network architectures.
-Specifically, we estimated the probability of small eigenvalues, which reflects the dimensionality of the degenerate parameter space.
-We compared three different architectures: (i) the \textit{plain} architecture is a fully-connected feedforward network with no skip connections, described by the equation:
+We compared three different architectures. (i) The \textit{plain} architecture is a fully-connected feedforward network with no skip connections, described by the equation:

 where $f$ is the ReLU nonlinearity and $\mathbf{x}_0$ denotes the input layer. (ii) The \textit{residual} architecture introduces identity skip connections between adjacent layers (note that we do not allow skip connections from the input layer):